Chip-Biscuit/Harry-Potter-and-The-Prisoner-Of-Azkaban-PC-Fps-Fix/README.md

 unzip the file and put d3d8.dll and d3d8.ini into the games install location inside of (usually) C:\Program Files (x86)\EA Games\Harry Potter and the Prisoner of Azkaban(TM)\system ***hppoa***.exe

+Walking/ Running with the controller left stick is analog: you will be able to push the stick a small amount and walk, you will be able to push the stick fully and run.

 you can fully customize the layout inside of d3d8.ini all explained inside the configuration file.

 the default layout is as follows: